bhuwanb23/SustainAlign/README.md

 ## 🚀 Solution: AI-Agent Powered Platform

-SustainAlign uses **6 specialized AI agents** to automate and optimize the entire CSR/ESG lifecycle:
+SustainAlign is a Ai powered CSR focused platform which is design to connec the NGO projects with corporate companies to promote CSR in the environment.

 ![Solution Features](docs/images/solution_features.png)